See “Reasonable Accommodation (Disability/Disabled Veteran),” “Reasonable Accommodation (Pregnancy)” and “Religious Accommodation.”

 Predetermination Notice (PDN)

-A letter in which OFCCP notifies the contractor of its preliminary finding that the contractor has engaged in discrimination.
+A letter in which OFCCP notifies the contractor of preliminary findings of potential discrimination.
 The PDN states the basis for the preliminary findings and offers the contractor the opportunity to respond.

 See “Reasonable Accommodation (Pregnancy).”

 Discrimination based on pregnancy, childbirth or related medical conditions, including childbearing capacity, which constitutes unlawful sex discrimination under Executive Order 11246.
 Contractors must treat people of childbearing capacity and those affected by a pregnancy, childbirth or related medical conditions the same for all employment-related purposes, including receipt of benefits under fringe-benefit programs, as other persons not so affected, but similar in their ability or inability to work.
 See 41 CFR 60-20.5.

 Professed legitimate reason or motive articulated by a contractor as a cover for a discriminatory reason or motive.

 A legal term that refers to a party’s production of enough evidence to meet its burden of proof or raise a presumption unless disproved or rebutted.

 Aspects of the contractor’s employment decisions, policies or practices that raise questions regarding the contractor’s compliance with Executive Order 11246, Section 503 or VEVRAA.